axiom-data-science/portal-docs/DataMap.rst

 #.
 Click on the views button |views_button_icon|
 #.
 Select the view you'd like to access from the dropdown menu.
-The menu will display both the default views for the portal, in addition to the custome ones you have created.
+The menu will display both the default views for the portal, in addition to the custom ones you have created.

 ..
 Delete a View..
 .. ==============..